openplanttools/imodeljs-apps/README.md

 22. Determine whether or not to migrate configuration.ts to a JSON
 23. Implement loading circle function upon switching views/imodels/projects.
 23. Implement nicer loading functionality.
+24. Move select new iModel button to project
+25. Add all Plant Document Models to a list.

 ##### (2) Display only relevant documents in tree.
 1. iModelHub project name (e.g. opbimdev01)